 - New drive train (chain and sprocket set)

 We aim for the closest, reasonable representation of the bike you bring to us.
-When OEM parts are no longer available we use aftermarket products.
+When OEM replacement parts (exhaust) are no longer available we use aftermarket products.
 Obviously, if you want something that is not stock, we are happy to arrange any items for you.

 The best restoration candidate for this strategy might come as a surprise.
 We would rather start with a somewhat ratty but complete “runner” as opposed to a better looking “barn fresh” bike that has been sitting for any length of time.
 A bike that is capable of self-propulsion (and stopping!) generally presents less risk and expense than the unknowns involved with a “sitter” no matter how good it looks.